sarisabban/MiraMar/README.md

 6. Select residues to target and use the `point('sele')` command to get each target's coordinates.

 ## Training:
-Provided is the `RL.py` script that trains a PPO agent on the MiraMar environment or plays an already trained agent `agent.pth`.
+Provided is the `RL.py` script that trains a Proximal Policy Optimization (PPO) agent on the MiraMar environment or plays an already trained agent `agent.pth`.
 Instructions are isolated within the script itself, since this training process is separate from the actual environment setup.
 The following are the training results of that produced the *agent.pth* trained agent:
 <p align="center">
 	<img src="plots.png" width="40%" height="40%"> <img src="output.png" width="28%" height="28%" /></p>